lukecost/CommodityPrices/README.md

 <img src="pics/stat9.jpg"/>
 <br>
     - Interpretation:
-         - β1 : A single % increase in the market risk premium is associated with a 1.8263 decrease in wheat future returns, on average (ceteris paribus)
+         - β1 : A single % increase in the market risk premium is associated with a 1.8263 decrease in wheat future returns, on average (ceteris paribus).
-         - β2: A single % increase in US GDP is associated with with a 0.993% increase in wheat future returns, on average (ceteris paribus)
+         - β2: A single % increase in US GDP is associated with with a 0.993% increase in wheat future returns, on average (ceteris paribus).
-         - β3: A single % increase in US CPI (inflation) is associated with a  1.0529% decrease in wheat future returns, on average (ceteris paribus)
+         - β3: A single % increase in US CPI (inflation) is associated with a  1.0529% decrease in wheat future returns, on average (ceteris paribus).
-         - β4: A single % increase in US unemployment rates is associated with a 0.0007% decrease in wheat future returns, on average (ceteris paribus)
+         - β4: A single % increase in US unemployment rates is associated with a 0.0007% decrease in wheat future returns, on average (ceteris paribus).
-         - β5: A single % increase in SP500 returns is associated with a 0.3789% increase in wheat future returns, on average (ceteris paribus)
+         - β5: A single % increase in SP500 returns is associated with a 0.3789% increase in wheat future returns, on average (ceteris paribus).
-         - β6: A single unit increase in precipitation is associated with a 0.0000024% decrease in wheat future returns, on average (ceteris paribus)
+         - β6: A single unit increase in precipitation is associated with a 0.0000024% decrease in wheat future returns, on average (ceteris paribus).
-         - β7: A single unit increase in snowfall is associated with a 0.0002 decrease in wheat future returns, on average (ceteris paribus)
+         - β7: A single unit increase in snowfall is associated with a 0.0002 decrease in wheat future returns, on average (ceteris paribus).
-         - β8: A single unit increase in max temperatures is associated with a 0.0000037% increase in wheat future returns, on average (ceteris paribus)
+         - β8: A single unit increase in max temperatures is associated with a 0.0000037% increase in wheat future returns, on average (ceteris paribus).
-         - β9: A single unit increase in min temperatures is associated with a 0.0002% increase in wheat future returns, on average (ceteris paribus)
+         - β9: A single unit increase in min temperatures is associated with a 0.0002% increase in wheat future returns, on average (ceteris paribus).

 **Analysis of regressions**
 - Regressions got better as more independent variables as added.
 Model 3 had the highest R2 among all commodities.
 - Macroeconomic and climate variables DO help predict variations in futures returns.
 - Climate coefficients are generally very close to zero, indicating that they are very weakly correlated to returns.
-- The signs of these coefficients do make sense, however, as one would expect more precipitation to have a positive impact on crop returns, while the opposite would be the expectation for snowfall.
+- The signs of the coefficients do make sense, as one would expect more precipitation to have a positive impact on crop returns, while the opposite would be the expectation for snowfall.
 - The coefficient of the market risk premium went from being positive to strongly negative (for corn and soybeans) as other variables were added.
 This coefficient is essentially an estimate of the financial beta of these futures, so a negative beta is the logical expectation, given that equity and commodity market tend to move in opposite directions.
 - Most of coefficients observed for all models have a low likelihood to be truly statistically significant, as only a handful of them have a t-score above the threshold value of 1.96.